 Over 50 feared dead in Nigeria church attack, officials say

-Lawmakers in southwestern Nigeria say more than 50 people are feared dead after gunmen opened fire and detonated explosives at a church

-Over 50 feared dead in Nigeria church attack, officials sayShow all 7

-Gunmen opened fire on worshippers and detonated explosives at a Catholic church in southwestern Nigeria on Sunday, leaving dozens feared dead, state lawmakers said.
+Dozens of worshippers have been killed after gunmen opened fire and detonated explosives at a Catholic church in southwestern Nigeria on Sunday.

 The presiding priest was abducted as well, said Adelegbe Timileyin, who represents the Owo area in Nigeria’s lower legislative chamber.